noimwill/noimwill/README.md

 - 👋 Hi, I’m @noimwill
 - 👀 I’m interested in blockchain and smart contracts
-- 🌱 I’m currently learning python then solidity
+- 🌱 I’m currently teaching myself how to use TensorFlow to apply to financial market data
-- 💞️ I’m looking to collaborate on blockchain applications
+- 💞️ I work with a team called tgether to create Dapps that facilitate the democratization of buying power and information

 <!---
 noimwill/noimwill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.